 GT Laguna Mountain Bike

 The pandemic certainly has created obstacle courses in my mind.
-To reset I visualize transferring that obstacle course to the pavement while prepping for my bike rides (cue Grimes’ Darkseid here).
+To reset I visualize transferring those obstacle courses to the pavement while prepping for my bike rides (cue Grimes’ Darkseid here).
 Right now I’m riding the GT Laguna.
 GT Bicycles was born as a BMX brand in ‘70s SoCal.
-The Laguna is a solid introductory mountain bike with a not-so-bad price tag.
+The Laguna is a solid introductory mountain bike with a shock-free price tag.
 These days mine’s not grabbing dirt as much as it’s tackling sidewalks uprooted by trees and sailing off curbs (yay front suspension!).
 Still, I can’t wait to ride it on a single track in nearby nature with the help of the AllTrails app.
-If you too want to ride high but aren’t in the market for a new bike, there are deals to be had at your local bike shops.
+If you aren’t in the market for a new bike, there are deals to be had at your local bike shops.
 The ReCYCLIST bike shop in west L.A. is chock full of used bikes for kids and adults.
-It’s worth checking out before you buy new. —Christine Bobbish, photo editor
+It’s definitely worth checking out. —Christine Bobbish, photo editor

 Kitten Rescue Los Angeles

 Like many others during quarantine, I decided to liven up my living space by opening up my home to a furry friend.
 I decided to adopt a cat through Kitten Rescue L.A. and since then my life has been filled with many ups and meows.
 I rescued Emu when she was about six months old.
 She went from living on the streets to a foster home, and finally to me, her furever home.
 I am a first-time cat owner and am loving every second of having her by my side… ok maybe not cleaning the litter or being woken up at 3 AM for pets but without quarantine, I would have never considered adopting a pet.
 Through it all, there was a light among the darkness, and mine was a cat. —Teaghan Skulszki, editorial intern